tailrecursion/hlisp-starter/README.md

 little by little I always seem to find myself rewriting JavaScript code due to seemingly trivial issues, such as differences in the DOM structure between components.
 Every time this happens I ruminate on my predicament, refactor, and continue&mdash;ultimately unsatisfied with the results.

-In a large project there is always a tipping point that is reached where I lose control of the code, and must abandon my pure clean code for pragmatic git-r-dun compromises.
+In a large project there always seems to be a tipping point where I lose control of the code and start to consider more pragmatic git-r-dun compromises.
+At this point I begin to realize that minor mistakes in architecture have become difficult to fix, which results in further compromises and code bloat.

 Why does this happen?
-Here are some possible causes:

-* Going back to [SICP](http://mitpress.mit.edu/sicp/), the primitive objects, means of abstraction, and means of composition available to the various components of a front-end program are fundamentally incompatible.

-  Foo bar.
-* baz baf
+The rest of this section lists some possible causes.

+### Primitives, Abstraction, and Composition

 # Development